ComeWllt/minesweeper/README.md

 # Minesweeper

-This is a minesweeper game, generated with [React](https://reactjs.org).
+This is a minesweeper game, generated with [Create React App](https://github.com/facebook/create-react-app).

 ## Demo